aulin1/Image-Processing/README.md

 </li></ol></li>

 <li>Interface <strong>ImageProcessingModel</strong>:</li> a representation of what
-  an image processing model which contains the methods that all image processing models should contain.
+  an image processing image which contains the methods that all image processing models should contain.
 <ol>
-  <li><strong>ImageProcessingModelImpl</strong>: A model which implements the model interface and represents an image.</li>
+  <li><strong>ImageProcessingModelImpl</strong>: A image which implements the image interface and represents an image.</li>
 </ol>
 <li>Interface <strong>ImageProcessingView</strong>: a representation of what an image processing
-view which contains all the methods that all image processing views should contain.
+model which contains all the methods that all image processing views should contain.
 It greatly handles the loading and saving of images in the program.</li>
 <ol>
-<li><strong>PPMProcessingView</strong>: A view which implements the view interface and can load and save a PPM image.</li>
+<li><strong>PPMProcessingView</strong>: A model which implements the model interface and can load and save a PPM image.</li>
-<li><strong>MockView</strong>: A view which takes in a log.
+<li><strong>MockView</strong>: A model which takes in a log.
 It is uses to test controller's input.
 </li></ol>

 <li><strong>Image Processing</strong>: Runs the Image Processing Program on the user's console.</li>
 <li>Tests:
-<ol><li><strong>MockViewTest</strong>: Tests for ImageProcessingControllerImpl
+<ol><li><strong>MockModelTest</strong>: Tests for ImageProcessingControllerImpl
 class.</li>
-<li><strong>ImageProcessingModelTest</strong>: Tests for ImageProcessingModel class.</li>
+<li><strong>ImageClassTest</strong>: Tests for ImageProcessingModel class.</li>
 <li><strong>ImageUtilTest</strong>: Tests for ImageUtil class.</li>
 <li><strong>ImageProcessingCommandTest</strong>: Tests for the commands.</li>
 <li><strong>ImageProcessingIntegrationTest</strong>: Integration Tests.</li>